syncfusion/blazor-docs/src/treemap/treemap/selection-and-highlight.md

 ## Highlight

 Highlight is used to highlight an item or group from other items or groups.
-Each item or each group can be highlighted when hovering the mouse over items.
-The corresponding Treemap items are also highlighted when hover a specific legend item, and vice versa.
+Each item or each group can be highlighted by hovering the mouse over the items.
+The corresponding Treemap items are also be highlighted while hovering over a specific legend item, and vice versa.

 The [`Fill`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapHighlightSettings.html#Syncfusion_Blazor_TreeMap_TreeMapHighlightSettings_Fill) property is used to change the highlighted item color.
-The [`Color`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapHighlightBorder.html#Syncfusion_Blazor_TreeMap_TreeMapHighlightBorder__ctor) and [`Width`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapHighlightBorder.html#Syncfusion_Blazor_TreeMap_TreeMapHighlightBorder__ctor) properties are used to customize the highlighted item border and the highlight is enabled by setting the [`Enable`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapHighlightSettings.html#Syncfusion_Blazor_TreeMap_TreeMapHighlightSettings_Enable) property to **true** in the [`TreeMapHighlightSettings`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.TreeMap.TreeMapHighlightSettings.html).
+The [`Color`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapHighlightBorder.html#Syncfusion_Blazor_TreeMap_TreeMapHighlightBorder__ctor) and the [`Width`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapHighlightBorder.html#Syncfusion_Blazor_TreeMap_TreeMapHighlightBorder__ctor) properties are used to customize the highlighted item border, and the highlight is enabled by setting the [`Enable`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapHighlightSettings.html#Syncfusion_Blazor_TreeMap_TreeMapHighlightSettings_Enable) property to **true** in the [`TreeMapHighlightSettings`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.TreeMap.TreeMapHighlightSettings.html).

 ```csharp
 @using Syncfusion.Blazor.TreeMap